andreybarsky/pdocvqa_satml/README.md

     * **images_h5_path**: Path to the dataset images as a hdf5 archive. (used with the --use_h5 commandline flag)

 ### (Optional) Download pretrained weights
+(model weights will be downloaded automatically from huggingface if not found locally)

 1. Download the [pretrained weights](https://datasets.cvc.uab.es/elsa/PFL-DocVQA/vt5_mp-docvqa.ckpt.zip) on SP-DocVQA.
 2. Unzip the weights `unzip vt5_mp-docvqa.ckpt.zip`.